melosso/portway/Documentation/docs/guide/index.md

 ## License

-Portway is released under the MIT License.
+Portway is released under the Open Source (AGPL-3.0) license.
 See the [LICENSE](https://github.com/melosso/portwayapi/blob/main/LICENSE) file for details.